DonGuillotine/auto-sales/README.md

 I welcome and appreciate contributions to this open-source project!

 ## Getting Started
-1. Fork the repository on GitHub
+1. Fork this repository on GitHub
-2. Clone the repository to your local machine
+2. Clone this repository to your local machine
 3. Create a new branch for your changes

 ## Making Changes